Bitta Apps

 The goal is not to subscribe wherever an event exists.
 The goal is to create the smallest, most explicit extension boundary that preserves the publisher's business invariants.

-Business and integration events are published intentionally from AL objects.
-Trigger events are emitted around table and page triggers.
+Business, integration, and internal events are published by event publisher methods that someone wrote deliberately.
+Trigger events are published by the runtime for table and page operations.
 Prefer an event whose name and parameters directly represent the business point you need.
 A late, generic trigger event may force the subscriber to reconstruct context that an earlier business event already provides.

 Read the publisher and surrounding code.
 Determine whether the event runs before or after validation, inside a transaction, once per document, or once per line.
 An event name alone does not describe all of those semantics.